the-tcpdump-group/libpcap/README.md

 [gzipped PostScript](https://www.tcpdump.org/papers/bpf-usenix93.ps.gz),
 [PDF](https://www.tcpdump.org/papers/bpf-usenix93.pdf)).

-Although most packet capture interfaces support in-kernel filtering, libpcap utilizes in-kernel filtering only for the BPF interface.
+Although most packet capture interfaces support some in-kernel filtering, libpcap utilizes in-kernel filtering only for the use cases that support BPF programs, namely, the BPF packet capture interface, the Linux packet socket and the GNU/Hurd interface.

-On systems that don't have BPF, all packets are read into user-space and the BPF filters are evaluated in the libpcap library, incurring added overhead (especially, for selective filters).
-Ideally, libpcap would translate BPF filters into a filter program that is compatible with the underlying kernel subsystem, but this is not yet implemented.
+In all other cases libpcap reads every packet into user-space and evaluates it using the filter program, which incurs added overhead (especially, for selective filters).
+Ideally, libpcap would translate BPF filters into a filter program that is compatible with the underlying kernel subsystem, but this is not implemented.

-BPF is standard in NetBSD, FreeBSD, OpenBSD, DragonFly BSD, macOS, and Solaris 11; an older, modified and undocumented version is standard in AIX.
+BPF is standard in NetBSD, FreeBSD, OpenBSD, DragonFly BSD, macOS, QNX and Solaris 11; an older, modified and undocumented version is standard in AIX.